What innovation means to us

 Working with business

-The new CEH Land Cover® plus: Crops is the first national map of arable crops utilising the Sentinel RADAR satellite.
+The UKCEH Land Cover® plus: Crops is the first national map of arable crops utilising the Sentinel RADAR satellite.
 It provides the opportunity to develop a spatial understanding of how the UK's main arable crops relate not only to each other, but also their governing environmental factors.
-The innovations behind the 2015 Crop Map are the product of a collaboration between the Hampshire-based SME Remote Sensing Applications Ltd and CEH.
+The innovations behind the Crop Map are the product of a collaboration between the Hampshire-based SME Remote Sensing Applications Ltd and UKCEH.

 Opportunities for collaboration